4 Things You Need to Know About Legal Consumers - Martindale-Avvo

 While attorney responsiveness isn’t necessarily a measure of experience and skill, it does tell the client that you care about their issue.
 In general, the faster a firm responds to an inquiry, the greater chance they have at converting a prospect into a case or retaining an existing client.

-Word of Mouth Isn’t Enough
+Word of Mouth is No Longer Preferred

 Finding the right attorney can be a challenging process for consumers, whether they have experience hiring a lawyer in the past or not.
 And there is often no shortage of people willing to offer advice or guidance on how to solve a legal matter.